sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 Our motivation behind this game was to design a multiplayer experience that not only provides entertainment but also educational value.
 By choosing categories and brainstorming words, players can broaden their general knowledge and improve quick thinking skills.

 ## Technologies
 The client is written in JSX using React.
-To ensure a consistent and apealing UI, [Mantine](https://mantine.dev) components are used for styling.
+To ensure a consistent and appealing UI, [Mantine](https://mantine.dev) components are used for styling.
 Connection between the front-end and back-end: REST is used to fetch and send information with requests from the front-end.
 When starting a new game, a stomp webstocket connection is established to ensure a synchronized gameplay for all players.

 ## High-level components